Restoring a Piano: Bringing Music Back to Life

 2. Mechanical Overhauls

 Next, technicians restore the piano’s action — the system that connects the keys to the strings.
 Worn hammers, dampers, and other moving parts are repaired or replaced.
-Keytops are also restored, and older ivory keys are preserved when possible to maintain authenticity.
+Keytops are also restored, and original ivory keys are preserved when possible to maintain authenticity.

 3. Aesthetic Refinements

-Once the internal parts are repaired, attention turns to the piano’s appearance.
+Once the internal parts are restored, attention turns to the piano’s appearance.
 The case is sanded, refinished, and polished.
 Hardware such as pedals, hinges, and handles are cleaned or replaced.
 The result is a piano that looks as beautiful as it sounds.

 4. Tuning and Voicing